pzhaojohnson/rnacanvas.draw.bases/README.md

 Recreates a saved nucleobase from its serialized form.

-Note that this method does not create any new DOM nodes (it simply retrieves the corresponding DOM node for the saved nucleobase from its parent drawing).
+Note that this method does not create any new DOM nodes (it simply retrieves the corresponding DOM node for a saved nucleobase from within its parent drawing).

 ```javascript
 var parentDrawing; // an RNAcanvas drawing